Why Use a Gamepad for AI-Assisted Coding?

 Integration with Other Tools

-- Gemini CLI: Dedicated profile available
+- Gemini CLI and Codex: Dedicated profiles available

 Ready to transform your coding workflow?
 Download Ultragrip and experience the future of ergonomic AI-assisted development.